Approved by the Good Energy Group PLC Board on 19 March 2024

 Our suppliers and partners

-The majority of partners that we work with to deliver our services are either: suppliers of office-based technology including IT platforms, services and telephony systems; providers of services related specifically to the energy industry such as meter agents and energy traders; or strategic partners who share our aspirations and work with us in the mutual pursuit of a cleaner, greener future.
+The majority of partners that we work with to deliver our services are either: suppliers of office-based technology including IT platforms, services and telephony systems; providers of services related specifically to the energy industry such as meter agents and energy traders; providers of renewable energy equipment for installation at customer premises, such as heat pumps, solar panels and related products; or strategic partners who share our aspirations and work with us in the mutual pursuit of a cleaner, greener future.

 The principles that guide us

-At Good Energy, we consider the inherent risk of encountering modern slavery within our business, supply chains and strategic affiliations to be low.
+At Good Energy, we consider the inherent risk of encountering modern slavery within our business, supply chains and strategic affiliations to be low within the majority of markets that we operate.
 Nonetheless, it’s an issue that we take very seriously.
 We have adopted a zero-tolerance approach towards the use of forced, compulsory, trafficked or child labour within our organisation.

 Good Energy operates according to its Code of Good Conduct and policy framework which describe the standards we expect to meet to ensure our business and supply chains are slavery free.
 These provide that we: